 North Carolina allows for grandparent visitation rights.
 Sometimes these are called third-party visitation rights, or non-parent visitation rights.
 Gaining non-parent visitation rights is the same process as gaining custody or visitation rights to a parent.
 The person asking for visitation rights will present their case to the court, and will have to show that allowing them to spend time with the child will be in the child's best interest.
 This is often the case for siblings, when adoption or child custody issues have split them up.

 Child custody cases are among the most emotionally difficult to navigate, which is why it's so important to a have the steady guidance of a skilled family law attorney.
-If you have questions or concerns about your North California custody case, get a free claim review by a local attorney today.
+If you have questions or concerns about your North California custody case, it's a good idea to contact a local child custody lawyer to have your questions answered and have some guidance through the child custody process.

 Contact a qualified attorney.